AMKID -- a large KID-based camera at the APEX telescope: Readout system

-The read-out system, depicted in Fig.~\ref{fig:Read-out}, is designed to measure the frequency shift of the KID resonances under nominal load.
+The readout system, depicted in Fig.~\ref{fig:Read-out}, is designed to measure the frequency shift of the KID resonances under nominal load.
 For this a comb of frequency tones is used, where each tone is tuned to hit a specific KID.
-By comparing the input and output signals the system computes the complex gain coefficient, S$_{21}$, associated to each detector tone.
-This way, small variations on the S$_{21}$ reflect the frequency and dip depth change of the associated resonator due to the incoming photons.
-The S$_{21}$ time streams are stored as raw data in the storage PC using the IQ format: $V_{IQ}=\sqrt{50P}S_{21}$ with $P$ being the nominal tone power.
-Simultaneously the system stores the house keeping data (HK), including tone frequency and power among other relevant parameters.\\
+By comparing the input and output signals, the system computes the complex gain coefficient, S$_{21}$, associated with each detector tone.
+This way, small variations in S$_{21}$ reflect the change in frequency and depth of the associated resonator due to the incoming photons.
+The S$_{21}$ time streams are stored as raw data in the storage PC using the IQ format: $V_{IQ}=S_{21}\sqrt{50P_{tone}}$, with $P_{tone}$ being the nominal tone power, and 50~$\Omega$ the nominal line impedance.
+Simultaneously, the system stores the housekeeping data (HK), including tone frequency and power, among other relevant parameters.\\

+Figure \ref{fig:Read-out} presents a detailed description of the hardware implementation of the readout system.
+The architecture uses high-speed digital-to-analog converters (DACs) and digitizer boards (ADCs) to generate and read the required frequency tones for each hardware chain.
+The procedure can be summarized as follows: Two 14-bit, 2.2~Gsamples/sec DACs in IQ configuration are used to generate an analog waveform with 2~GHz bandwidth, which is up-converted to the 4-6~GHz range.
+A second set of DACs on the same board generates an additional 2~GHz bandwidth waveform, which is up-converted to the 6-8~GHz range.
+Both signals are added in a power combiner to produce a 4-8~GHz analog signal containing up to 1080~tones.

+This signal is fed to the KIDs line, and the transmission coefficient associated with each detector is imprinted on the output waveform.
+The signal is amplified by a cryogenic low-noise amplifier and delivered to a down-conversion stage located outside the cryostat.
+Here the signal is down-converted to the 0-2~GHz range by a double-sideband mixer.
+The down-conversion process causes folding of the signal around the local oscillator (LO) frequency, reducing the required sampling rate of the ADC.
+The main drawback of this technique is the increase in the system noise floor.
+The possibility of tone collision between the upper and lower sidebands is controlled by the careful placement of the tones.
+The three LOs involved in the process are tunable, allowing adjustment for differences in the real passband of each detector chain.